aws/aws-cdk/packages/aws-cdk-lib/aws-iam/README.md

 });
 ```

-### Granting assume role permission from a role
+### Granting an identity permission to assume a role

-Principals can be granted permission to assume a role using `grantAssumeRole`.
-Note that this does not apply to Service Principals or Account Principals as they must be added to the role Trust Policy.
+An identity can be granted permission to assume a role using `grantAssumeRole`.

+Note that this does not apply to service principals or account principals as they must be added to the role trust policy.

 ```ts
 const user = new iam.User(this, 'user')